-Another difference you will notice is that the cutter breaks opposite of the two-seamer.
-If you are a righty, it will break in on the hands of a lefty – or away from a right-handed hitter.
-The cutter is a great pitch for you to throw on the outside of the zone against a lefty as it will appear to be a ball, but will break back into the strike zone.
+Another difference you will notice is that the cutter breaks on the opposite side of the two-seamer.
+If you are a righty, it will break in on the hands of a lefty—or away from a right-handed hitter.
+The cutter is a great pitch for you to throw on the outside of the zone against a lefty, as it will appear to be a ball but will break back into the strike zone.

 Does a 4 seam fastball rise?

 A four-seam fastball does not rise.
 It appears to the batter, but it does not rise.

 Is a four-seamer the same as a fastball?